 Design platforms enable you to become a graphic designer

 When was the last time you got a marketing campaign email that was just bare text?
-Audiences expect marketing campaigns to have graphics, and someone has to make them.
+Audiences expect marketing campaigns to have graphics, and increasingly video.
+Someone has to make them.

 When you’re a solopreneur, chances are that someone’s you.